La. GOP leader weighs action over gov’s ‘gross misconduct’

 Schexnayder, who said he met over the weekend with the state’s Republican senate president and attorney general, did not elaborate on the options he was considering but noted “we are fully prepared to use the authority granted to us in the constitution of this state.”

-Edwards’ office did not immediately respond to a request for comment on Schexnayder’s statement.
-His spokesperson has previously declined to say what steps, if any, the governor took immediately after receiving that text about the circumstances of Greene’s arrest, saying “the governor does not direct disciplinary or criminal investigations.”

-Edwards, who was in the midst of a tight reelection campaign at the time of Greene’s death, remained publicly tight-lipped about the contradictory accounts and possible cover-up until last May when the AP obtained and published long-withheld body-camera footage showing what really happened: white troopers jolting Greene with stun guns, punching him in the face and dragging him by his ankle shackles as he pleaded for mercy and wailed, “I’m your brother!
+Edwards, who was in the midst of a tight reelection campaign at the time of Greene’s death, remained publicly tight-lipped about the contradictory accounts and possible cover-up until last May when the AP obtained and published long-withheld body-camera footage showing what really happened on a dark roadside outside Monroe: white troopers jolting Greene with stun guns, punching him in the face and dragging him by his ankle shackles as he pleaded for mercy and wailed, “I’m your brother!
 I’m scared!
 I’m scared!”

+Edwards’ spokesperson said Monday that it is standard practice for the state police to notify the governor of incidents where a person dies in custody and that he was not aware of the body-camera video of Greene’s arrest until much later, in October 2020.

+“From the moment the Governor learned of the allegations and saw the videos, he has consistently said that the actions of the officers in the videos were disturbing and unacceptable and that the matter should be fully investigated,” spokesperson Christina Stephens said.
+She added that Edwards plans to discuss the matter with the Legislative Black Caucus on Tuesday and take questions from the media afterward.

-The video prompted Edwards to finally speak out to condemn the troopers, and he later called their actions “criminal.”
+The public release of the graphic video of Greene’s arrest indeed prompted Edwards to finally speak out to condemn the troopers and he later called their actions “criminal.”
 But the governor, who comes from a long family line of law enforcement officers, also repeated the crash theory and downplayed the actions of the troopers.
 In one case detailed by the AP, he allegedly argued privately last June against Schexnayder’s proposal for a legislative inquiry into the Greene arrest, telling him there was no need because he “died in a wreck.”

 The Republican lawmakers are considering action amid an ongoing federal civil rights investigation of the deadly encounter and whether police brass obstructed justice to protect the troopers who arrested Greene.